Updated: September 10, 2022 by Sean McQuaid

 What Is a Reckless Driving Charge in Florida?

 Florida Statute 316.192 defines reckless driving as “Any person who drives any vehicle in willful or wanton disregard for the safety of persons or property” or some who is “fleeing a law enforcement officer in a motor vehicle.”

 Reckless driving is considered to be a lesser crime than Driving Under Influence (DUI).
 The main difference between the two is that a reckless driving charge carries less severe penalties than DUI charges.
 But, if you really made the police officer mad, you might have even been charged with a DUI and a reckless driving.

 Penalties for a Reckless Driving Charge in Florida?

-Reckless driving in Florida may be a costly mistake.
-Categorized as a misdemeanor, it can potentially result in jail time.
+Reckless driving in Florida is categorized as a misdemeanor and can potentially result in jail time.
 According to Florida law, the penalties are: